SoftInstigate/restheart-plugin-skeleton/README.md

 > the script automatically downloads RESTHeart and the DCEVM JVM in the `.cache` directory.
 Delete `.cache` and rerun the script to update RESTHeart to latest release.

-You can check the log file with `tail -f /usr/local/var/log/restheart.log`
+You can check the log file with `tail -f restheart.log`

 > log file path is set in `etc/dev.properties`